github/docs/content/actions/guides/caching-dependencies-to-speed-up-workflows.md

 ### About caching workflow dependencies

 Workflow runs often reuse the same outputs or downloaded dependencies from one run to another.
 For example, package and dependency management tools such as Maven, Gradle, npm, and Yarn keep a local cache of downloaded dependencies.
-For caching ruby gems, consider using the [ruby maintained action which allows for cached bundle installs on initiation](https://github.com/ruby/setup-ruby/blob/master/README.md#caching-bundle-install-automatically).
+For caching ruby gems, consider using the ruby maintained action which allows for cached bundle installs on initiation.
+See [Caching Bundle Install](https://github.com/ruby/setup-ruby/blob/master/README.md#caching-bundle-install-automatically) for more.

 Jobs on {% data variables.product.prodname_dotcom %}-hosted runners start in a clean virtual environment and must download dependencies each time, causing increased network utilization, longer runtime, and increased cost.
 To help speed up the time it takes to recreate these files, {% data variables.product.prodname_dotcom %} can cache dependencies you frequently use in workflows.